hiphipis/getdata-012-project/CodeBook.md

 * tidyActivity: contains averages calculated by grouping measurements only by activity
 * tidySubject: contains averages calculated by grouping measurements only by subject

-Last two data sets have no subject and activity data - it will be replaced (filled in) by NA's.
+Last two data sets have correspondingly no subject or activity data - it will be replaced (filled in) by NA's.
 All three tidy data sets are merged and NA's added to the missing values.
 Lastly, all column names in the tidy data set, except activity and subject, get new names by prefixing original names with 'avg-':
 ```